Observational Scaling Laws and the Predictability of Language Model Performance

-\item {\bf New Assets} \item[] Question: Are new assets introduced in the paper well documented and is the documentation provided alongside the assets? \item[] Answer: \answerTODO{} \item[] Justification: \justificationTODO{} \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not release new assets. \item Researchers should communicate the details of the dataset/code/model as part of their submissions via structured templates.
+\item {\bf New Assets} \item[] Question: Are new assets introduced in the paper well documented and is the documentation provided alongside the assets? \item[] Answer: \answerNA{} \item[] Justification: Our work does not introduce new assets. \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not release new assets. \item Researchers should communicate the details of the dataset/code/model as part of their submissions via structured templates.
 This includes details about training, license, limitations, etc. \item The paper should discuss whether and how consent was obtained from people whose asset is used. \item At submission time, remember to anonymize your assets (if applicable).
 You can either create an anonymized URL or include an anonymized zip file. \end{itemize}